music-encoding/guidelines/_guidelines-v3/11-editTrans/02-edittransErrors.md

 either without comment or with a [sic]({{ site.baseurl }}/{{ page.version }}/elements/sic.html){:.link_odd_elementSpec} element to indicate the error is not a transcription error in the encoding:

-{% include plainExample.html example="./v3/examples/editTrans/editTrans-sample214.xml" valid="true" %}
+{% include plainExample.html example="examples/editTrans/editTrans-sample214.xml" valid="true" version=page.version %}

 If the encoder elects to record the original source text and provide a correction